ea-ae/under/README.md

 ### PVP

-Another cult might find you.
-They could attack your headquarters or plant a spy in your cult and try to discover your identity.
-But it is possible to avoid this by being careful and staying low profile.
+Other cults are a threat.
+They could attack your headquarters or plant a spy in your cult and attempt to discover your identity.

-### Societies

-Join one of the nine societies and serve the dark gods.
-Appease them and you'll be rewarded;
-make them angry, and misfortune shall fall upon you.
-Fight other societies for influence and raise in the ranks.
+One must be careful and stay low profile.

 ## Setup